Emetullah Sultan: Life

-Emetullah Sultan was born the 22 June 1701 in the Edirne Palace.
+Emetullah Sultan was born on 22 June 1701 in the Edirne Palace.
 Her father was the Ottoman Sultan Mustafa II, her mother one of his consorts, Şehsuvar Kadin.
 She had an older full brother, the future Osman III.
-Her name was given her in honor of her paternal grandmother, Emetullah Rabia Gülnuş Sultan.
+She was named after her paternal grandmother, Emetullah Rabia Gülnuş Sultan.

 After her father's deposition in 1703 when she was two years old, she settled in the Old Palace in Istanbul.

 In 1720, her uncle Sultan Ahmed III arranged her marriage to Osman Pasha.
-Known by at least four different nicknames—Silâhdâr, Çerkes, Küçük, Sinek—Osman Pasha had risen from serving as a sword-bearer to her father, and had been previously married to her cousin Rukiye Hanımsultan, who died recently, a daughter of Fatma Emetullah Sultan, who in turn was a daughter of Sultan Mehmed IV and so a sister of her father.
+Known by at least four different nicknames—Silâhdâr, Çerkes, Küçük, Sinek—Osman Pasha had risen from serving as a sword-bearer to her father, and had been previously married to her recently deceased cousin Rukiye Hanımsultan, a daughter of Fatma Emetullah Sultan, who in turn was a daughter of Sultan Mehmed IV and so a sister of her father.
 The marriage took place on 13 September 1720 in the Old Palace.

 The two together had a daughter, Hibetullah Hanımsultan.

 Emetullah was widowed at Osman Pasha's death in 1724.